MasterJaCe/MasterJaCe/README.md

 - 👋 Hi, I’m @MasterJaCe
-- 👀 I’m interested in ...
+- 👀 I’m interested in cyber security, software developtment
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Self independent Software security.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Exploring the digital world.
-- 📫 How to reach me ...
+- 📫 How to reach me Via Inbox on Github
 - 😄 Pronouns: ...
-Sir/Master
+HE/Him

 - ⚡ Fun fact: ...
+Sign language is my first language.

 <!---
 MasterJaCe/MasterJaCe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.